LunchBadger/lunchbadger-ui/plugins/lunchbadger-compose/src/README.md

 - `reduxActions/microservices` redux actions
 - `components/CanvasElements/Microservice` component displayed on the canvas (no zoom window mode).

-Microservice serves as virtual containers for models bundled to them, defined in `reducers/modelsBundled` redux.
+As it is now, microservice serves as virtual container for models bundled to them, defined in `reducers/modelsBundled` redux.

 ## Api Explorer